Embroidermodder/website/emrm/index.rst

 .. literalinclude:: format\_support.csv

 \begin{enumerate}
-\item TODO: Josh, Review this section and move any info still valid or needing work into TODO comments in the actual libembroidery code.
+#.
+TODO: Josh, Review this section and move any info still valid or needing work into TODO comments in the actual libembroidery code.
 Many items in this list are out of date and do not reflect the current status of libembroidery.
 When finished, delete this file.
   * Test that all formats read data in correct scale (format details should match other programs)
   * Add which formats to work with to preferences.
   * Check for memory leaks
   * Update all formats without color to check for edr or rgb files
   * Fix issues with DST (VERY important that DST work well)
-\item TODO: Support for Singer FHE, CHE (Compucon) formats?
+#.
+TODO: Support for Singer FHE, CHE (Compucon) formats?
 \end{enumerate}

 \section{Geometry and Algorithms}